ballerina-platform/module-ballerina-grpc/README.md

 The gRPC library is one of the standard library modules of the<a target="_blank" href="https://ballerina.io/"> Ballerina</a> language.

-This provides support for the gRPC messaging protocol. gRPC is an inter-process communication technology that allows you to connect, invoke and operate distributed heterogeneous applications as easily as making a local function call.
-The gRPC protocol is layered over HTTP/2 and It uses Protocol Buffers for marshaling/unmarshaling messages.
-This makes gRPC, highly efficient on wire and a simple service definition framework.
+This provides support for the gRPC messaging protocol. gRPC is an inter-process communication technology that allows you to connect, invoke, and operate distributed, heterogeneous applications as easily as making a local function call.
+The gRPC protocol is layered over HTTP/2 and uses Protocol Buffers for marshaling/unmarshaling messages.
+This makes gRPC highly efficient on wire and a simple service definition framework.

 This Library supports the messaging patterns below.
 For more information on the supported operations, go to the [`grpc` module](https://docs.central.ballerina.io/ballerina/grpc/latest).